AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 but it is also possible to learn them along the way by asking for help from ChatGPT-like AI assistants or a human expert on these topics.

-We have confidence that once you understand these topics, you will be able to grasp the core concepts of the theory quickly and find the theory resonate so well with all of them and contradict none of them.
+We have confidence that once you understand these topics, you will be able to grasp the core concepts of the theory quickly and find the theory resonate so well with all of them in a beautiful way.

 ## LOC
 - the core concepts and definitions